 Masters Degree in Nutrition: Career Options and Salary Info

 Courses focus on natural and biochemical healing processes in the human body.
-By the end of the program, the student must have completed an independent project or thesis.
 Some courses may include study of the following:

 - Metabolic disease